Julie Bernstein: "Spring Break Special" (with Richard Stone, Carl Johnson, and Steve Bernstein)

 Plucky is unique in that he is the only main character voiced by an actor who also played their Looney Tunes counterpart at times, Joe Alaskey having been the voice for Daffy Duck both in the nineties and currently.
 As a result, though Alaskey does attempt to make their voices somewhat different, Plucky sounds exactly like Daffy Duck (which you would expect from a character who is supposed to be the next generation version of Daffy).

 Elmyra was Cree Summer's then most notable role and only lead role after voicing Penny in Inspector Gadget years prior.
-She didn't think she would get the part when auditioning, so she just went with what she thought was a hastily conceived exaggerated clowny voice... that she would have to do again and again once she was cast (both on this show and the fan-hated series Pinky, Elmyra, and the Brain).
+She didn't think she would get the part when auditioning, so she just went with what she thought was a hastily conceived exaggerated clowny voice...that she would have to do again and again once she was cast (both on this show and the fan-hated series Pinky, Elmyra, and the Brain).

 And the animator in "The Looney Beginning" whose voice actor isn't credited is none other than Steven Spielberg himself.

-Keep Circulating the Tapes: A couple episodes in season 1 were released edited on DVD, such as "Tiny Toons Music Television" (missing a brief bit where Buster and Babs announce a number for the viewers to call, though that edit may have been done so viewers wouldn't get confused and try to call the number onscreen) and "Son of the Wacko World of Sports" (missing the title cards for some strange reason).
+Keep Circulating the Tapes: A couple episodes in season one were released edited on DVD, such as "Tiny Toons Music Television" (missing a brief bit where Buster and Babs announce a number for the viewers to call, though that edit may have been done so viewers wouldn't get confused and try to call the number onscreen) and "Son of the Wacko World of Sports" (missing the title cards for some strange reason).
 Also, "Looniversity Days" featured two versions of the same scene, the latter with re-take animation by Jon McClenahan.
 Only the original animation made it to DVD, meaning Jon's version of that scene is lost.

 The Spring Break special was never released on home video or DVD (due to either music rights or the fact that it wasn't as entertaining as the Summer Vacation special), and the "Night Ghoulery" VHS now commands outrageous prices online.

-Missing Episode: The "Elephant Issues" episode (a Very Special Episode parody that tackled illiteracy, prejudice, and underage drinking) only aired once back when the show was on the FOX network, thanks to the anti-alcohol short, "One Beer" (which came under fire by concerned parents who thought the anti-alcohol message was cheapened by the ending where Buster, Plucky, and Hamton walk off set and vow to make a funny episode next week).
+Missing Episode: The "Elephant Issues" episode (a Very Special Episode semi-parody that tackled illiteracy, prejudice, and underage drinking) only aired once back when the show was on the FOX network, thanks to the anti-alcohol short, "One Beer" (which came under fire by concerned parents who thought the anti-alcohol message was cheapened by the ending where Buster, Plucky, and Hamton walk off set and vow to make a funny episode next time).
 However, it has been confirmed as airing on Cartoon Network (the Latin American channel) and it appears on the Volume 3 DVD.
-Even the frickin' Hub network aired the "Elephant Issues" episode uncut and uncensored (as of September 2013).
+Even The Hub network aired the "Elephant Issues" episode uncut and uncensored (as of September 2013).

-The Halloween episode during the final season was banned from airing on FOX and the WB because of the short where Elmyra's pets come back from the dead and, rather than be scared of them, smothers them with affection until they die again.
+The Halloween episode during the final season was banned from airing on FOX and the WB because of the short where Elmyra is haunted by the zombies of the pets she smothered with affection until they died.